 Enter a PXE Image Name for the installation image that will be created.
 Each installation image must have a unique name to identify it, though the names can be arbitrarily chosen by the user.
 Multiple images may be created and shared between targets.
-See "Managing PXE Images" on page 3-4 for more information.
+See "Managing PXE Images" on page 3-3 for more information.

 Press Make PXE Installation Image to begin building the named PXE installation image.
-The PXE Installation Image Builder dialog will appear as shown in the following figure.